-Some people think of dental implants as artificial roots for teeth.
+Some people think of dental implants in Worcester, MA, as artificial roots for teeth.
 They are designed to hold crowns or synthetic caps on tops of teeth in place.
 When combined, an implant and a crown create a full tooth that can be installed in place of one that is missing or needs to be removed because of disease or decay.

 The ‘root’ structure of an implant is made from titanium and has a screw section on the top.
 It needs to be drilled down through the gums and directly into the jawbone.
 Over time, the bone will heal around the implant and make it a permanent part of the overall skull structure.